MS-ES-DEMO/vwan-azfw-fast-deploy/README.md

 ## How to deploy

-1. Customize the parameters.default.json file to adapt their values to your specific environment.
+1. Customize the parameters.default.json file to adapt the default values to your specific environment.
 Some resources like storage accounts required a unique name across all Azure subscriptions.
 If you use the default name, the deployment may fail because another user has already deploy this template.
+We recommend to change the following parameters:
+    - *monitoringOptions.diagnosticsStorageAccountName* to avoid name collision with an existing storage account.
+    - *privateEndpoints.spoke1StorageAccount.name* to avoid name collision with an existing storage account.
+    - *vmAdds.artifactsLocation* if you want to host in a different place the scripts required to deploy the Domain Controller.
+In the utils folder you can find the required zip file.
-2. Execute deploy.PowerShell.ps1 or deploy.CLI.ps1 script based on the current command line Azure tools available in your computer.
+2. Execute ./deploy.PowerShell.ps1 or ./deploy.CLI.ps1 script based on the current command line Azure tools available in your computer.
+If you use the PowerShell option, the verbose mode would allow you to see the status of the deployment in real time.
+    - If you receive an error about your Execution Policy, please change it using [Set-ExecutionPolicy -ExecutionPolicy RemoteSigned](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.2)
-3. Wait around 30-40 minutes.
+3. Wait around 40-50 minutes.
+Creating the Domain Controller and deploying the vWAN Hub and Firewall takes time.
-4. Enjoy.

 ## Parameters